MolSSI-Education/python-package-best-practices/_episodes/02-github.md

 ...
 ~~~

-Git looks at .gitignore and ignores any files or directories that match one of the lines.
+Git looks at `.gitignore` and ignores any files or directories that match one of the lines.
-Add the following to the end of .gitignore:
+Add the following to the end of `.gitignore`:

 ~~~
 # emacs